flurrux/insta-loader/README.md

 # attention!

-currently, videos downloaded from a carousel (that is a post with several images/videos that can be swiped) are of low quality, see https://github.com/flurrux/insta-loader/issues/6.
+currently, videos downloaded from a carousel (that is a post with several images/videos that can be swiped) are sometimes of low quality, see https://github.com/flurrux/insta-loader/issues/6.
+if video quality is important to you, better check on them.
 one workaround is to download those media through [jDownloader](https://jdownloader.org/download/index).
+i have **not** noticed similar quality loss in single-video posts (or any images for that matter), but it's always good to regularly verify this.

 # about